eclipse-archived/ceylon-lang.org/documentation/1.0/tour/initialization.md

 > Within a class initializer, a *self reference* to the instance being
 > initialized is either:
 >
+> * any occurrence of the expression `this` or `super`, unless it also occurs
-> * the expression `this`, unless contained in a nested class declaration, or
+>   in the body of a nested class or interface declaration, or
-> * the expression `outer`, contained in a directly nested class declaration.
+> * any occurrence of the expression `outer` in the body of a class or interface
+>   declaration immediately contained by the class.

 Now, according to the language spec: